KerimKochekov/IBD1/Report.md

 ## Report content
 - Introduction
-- Achieved Results
-- Details
+- Architecture details
 - Conclusion
 - User guide
 - References

 ## Introduction
 The goal of this project to understand and implement simple search engine on Hadoop cluster with MapReduce framework on HDFS.
 The implementation of project consists of 2 main engines: Indexer engine and Query engine.
 Indexer engine tends to operate huge amount of data in distributed way with MapReduce technique(Mapping, Shuffling, Reducing) in offline mode.
-And Query engine work to scan over all ready vectors and find most relevant documents by its relevance value.
+And Query engine's work to scan over all ready vectors and find most relevant documents by its relevance value.
 Here is the relevance value calculation for some doc_vector:<br>
 ![](https://latex.codecogs.com/gif.latex?r%28q%2Cd%29%20%3D%20%5Csum_%7Bi%3D1%7D%5E%7B%7CV%7C%7D%20q_i%20%5Ccdot%20d_i) <br>
 , where ![](https://latex.codecogs.com/gif.latex?%7CV%7C) stands for the number of distinct words in query and ![](https://latex.codecogs.com/gif.latex?q_i) stands for occurence of word with id ![](https://latex.codecogs.com/gif.latex?i).

-## Achieved Results
+## Architecture details
-To begin with, we implemented the whole system and it runs successfully.
-Mostly, we followed all suggestions from the guide [1] regarding the algorithms and overall architecture.
-In the Appendix there is an instruction on how to run the Indexer and Query operations.
-The same instruction you could also find in our repository.
-Here are some points worth to mention:
-- **Architecture of the System** is very similar to what was presented in the guide (Fig. 1).
+During my limited time as single member of team, I tried my hard to follow architecture same as required from us(Fig. 1).
+I Also included bunch of comments to inside of few classes, so you can refer to codes if you interested some part of engines or modules.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/20341995/66276753-39942e00-e89e-11e9-8a9c-e15df9c7c97c.png" width="300" />
 </p>
 <p align="center"><i>Figure 1.
 The Search Engine Architecture</i></p>

-However, we would have edited this picture.
-Firstly, there was an important issue of reading a text corpus: we had to be able to read and parse a set of input files containing JSONs to get two structure formats (`docId -> docText` for Indexing Engine and `docId -> (docURL, docTitle)` for Ranker Engine).
-So, we implemented one more module called CorpusParser which uses MapReduce jobs to parse the corpus into two different outcomes.
-Secondly, we really did not encounter neccessity of a Vocabulary module so we directly passed outputs from the Word Enumaration and the Document Count to the Indexer.
-Thirdly, we almost joined the Query Vectorizer, the Relevance Analizator and the Content Extractor into one module because two of them had a basic structure and implementation, whereas only one used MapReduce.
-- **Relevance Function** is decided to be a simple one from the guide $$ r(q,d) = \sum_{i: i\in d, i\in q} q_i \cdot d_i.$$ The main advantage of it is its simplicity and ease of implementation compared to BM25 [2].
-Indeed, there was no need to complicate the system since the main goal is to explore usage of MapReduce.
-- **Text Parser**.
-We decided that it would be useful to implemented our own text parser instead of using a simple StringTokenizer.
-Though our parser is not much complicated, it is supposed to prevent some unwanted symbols and substrings to appear.
+Implemented few extra classes(located in include) to reside helpfull functions, which used by most of the classes, such as encoding/decpo

 - **TextToMap and MapToText**.
 We encountered some issues with writing and reading of a document's TF/IDF weights.
 So, since we didn't manage to find any "native" solutions, we implemented our own methods to convert and decode the map data structure to/from a text.

 ## Conclusion